 With the importance of introducing measures to keep children safe online, coupled with the controversies around the introduction of KOSA, and concerns around its ethics, let’s go back and take a look at the evolution of privacy laws to understand whether this bill will actually be effective at protecting children online.

-As privacy laws evolved, they began to address the more nuanced issue of surveillance, capturing the essence of being protected from the feeling of being watched.
 This shift towards protecting the intimate spaces of individuals' lives from external intrusion marked a significant step in doing future justice.
 The introduction of statutory damages in class action privacy litigation represented a critical evolution, where harm was presumed, acknowledging the intrinsic value of privacy beyond tangible losses.

 Today, the focus of privacy litigation has expanded to encompass the preservation of autonomy.
 The practice of requesting consent using complex privacy policies illustrates how individuals are subtly coerced into choices that serve corporate interests, undermining their autonomy.

-The success of privacy protection thus far owes much to the private market for enforcement.
+The success of privacy protection owes much to the private market for enforcement.
 Without it, the pace of legal adaptation would lag significantly behind the rapid advancements in the digital world.
 The industry's response to privacy-preserving measures, despite technological advancements, highlights the persistent challenge of aligning law with technology.
 Doing the future justice requires exactly that.
 But we still have a long way to go, of course.

 KOSA needs a private right of action

-As we reflect on the evolution of privacy, it becomes clear that the path to doing future justice necessitates a robust framework for private enforcement.
+As we reflect on the evolution of privacy, it becomes clear that the path to doing future justice necessitates a framework for private enforcement.
 The current KOSA proposal, while a step in the right direction, falls short by omitting a private right of action.
 This omission overlooks the critical role that a market-driven mechanism for legal enforcement plays in ensuring that privacy laws keep pace with technological innovation.

 Protecting the next generation